IceRabbit1999/keep-farmed/docs/rust/spell_steal.md

   - An efficient way to keep track all of our active connections, and somehow get notified when they become ready.
 On Linux, it's called **epoll**
 3. `Pin`: You can only create a `Pin<&mut T>` if you guarantee that the T will stay in stable location until it is dropped, meaning that any self-references will remain valid
 # Popular Crates

+## Axum
+source: Decrusting axum
+- How Router works?
+  - A `service` that takes a request and returns a response
+- How your random functions implement `Handler`?
+  - The `Handler` trait is automatically implemented for a lot of types. magic macro: `impl_handler`, `all_the_tuples`
+  - A function is automatically implemented Handler if:
+    - The last function parameter implements `FromRequest` and the other function parameters implement `FromRequestParts`
+    - The function matches: `FnOnce(T1, T2 ...) -> Fut + ... where Fut: Future<Output=Res> where Res: IntoResponse`
+- Why the last argument implement `FromRequest`
+  - the last argument consumes the body
+- The moment you provide the state to a `Handler`, it turns into a `Service`

 ## [Decrusting the serde crate](https://www.youtube.com/watch?v=BI_bHCGRgMY)
 - basically model:  `data type --> serde data model <-- data format`
 - basically steps for serialize: